Duck NC Town Vacation Information and History

 Thanks to the town of Duck’s proximity to the Atlantic Ocean and Currituck Sound, water sports are a huge area attraction.

-Duck has a similar landscape to neighboring Currituck County towns of Carova and Corolla; however, a larger portion of Duck’s local economy is based on water sports like jet skiing, kayaking, and surfing.
+Duck has a similar landscape to neighboring Currituck County towns of Carova and Corolla; however, a more significant portion of Duck’s local economy is based on water sports like jet skiing, kayaking, and surfing.

 Although many people who stay in the town have never been sailing on the open water or been on a stand-up paddleboard, hundreds if not thousands of people partake in activities based on the water.

 Over half a dozen locally-owned businesses specialize in providing all of the equipment you need for fun on the water in Duck.

 Vacationers should consider participating in guided kayak tours or sailing excursions, renting the proper equipment, and creating their time, departing from any available water access.